cypher2213/Meduzzen_backend_intern/README.md

 ## Fourth Step

-Copy the structure of env.sample to .env and fill the fields HOST and PORT
+Copy the structure of env.sample to .env and fill the fields HOST,PORT,ORIGINS
 ```bash
 cp .env.sample .env
 ```